zaraisemployed/zaraisemployed.github.io/index.md

-# day before day 1
+# Day before day 1
 Tommorow is day 1 of starting extracurricular to get into a good university.
-I am at that point where i am nervous to start it but i have to anyway.
 I will hopefully keep track of my progress everyday or atleast thrice a week.
+A vage idea of my extracirricular plan is to learn python properly to ultimately develop a study app, do one good research during summer, and after that start working on robotics to have atleast 3-4 working projects for my portfolio.
+Alongside that I plan to do volunteer work.
+Again, this is a vague plan.
+I do have a very detailed plan for all of this but this is just to manifest!!
-I wanted to collect my thoughts before day 1.
-I really hope i can do it, and if you are reading this in 2028, that means i made it to MIT or a university i am extremely delighted to be in otherwise i would probably delete this.
+I really hope i can do it, and if you are reading this in 2028, that means i made it to MIT or a university I am extremely delighted to be in, and if an MIT application reviewer is reading this, I hope you enjoy my journey as much as I hopefully will!! otherwise i would probably delete this.